ukeSJTU/posts/课程笔记/Stanford/CS144/Lab-0-networking-warmup.md

 In reality, however, the Internet doesn’t provide a service of reliable byte-streams.
 Instead, the only thing the Internet really does is to give its "best effort" to deliver short pieces of data, called *Internet datagrams*, to their destination.
 Each datagram contains some metadata (headers) that specifies things like the source and destination addresses—what computer it came from, and what computer it’s headed towards—as well as some *payload* data (up to about 1,500 bytes) to be delivered to the destination computer.

 Although the network tries to deliver every datagram, in practice datagrams can be (1) lost, (2) delivered out of order, (3) delivered with the contents altered, or even (4) duplicated and delivered more than once.
-It’s normally the job of the operating systems on either end of the connection to turn "best-effort datagrams" (the abstraction the Internet provides) into “reliable byte streams” (the abstraction that applications usually want).
+It’s normally the job of the operating systems on either end of the connection to turn "best-effort datagrams" (the abstraction the Internet provides) into "reliable byte streams” (the abstraction that applications usually want).

 The two computers have to cooperate to make sure that each byte in the stream eventually gets delivered, in its proper place in line, to the stream socket on the other side.
 They also have to tell each other how much data they are prepared to accept from the other computer, and make sure not to send more than the other side is willing to accept.
 All this is done using an agreed-upon scheme that was set down in 1981, called the Transmission Control Protocol, or TCP.